St Louis College of Health Careers-St Louis

 St Louis College of Health Careers-St Louis employs 5 Instructors.
 Most academics at St Louis College of Health Careers-St Louis are Female Instructor (5), and Male Instructor (0).

-The most common positions for non-instructional staff at St Louis College of Health Careers-St Louis are: Sales and related, with 3 employees, Management, with 2 employees, and Business and Financial Operations with 2 employees.
+The most common positions for non-instructional staff at St Louis College of Health Careers-St Louis are: Sales and related, with 3 employees, Librarians, Curators, Archivists, and Academic Affairs and Other Education Services, with 2 employees, and Management with 2 employees.

 Salary Expenditure